lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 Grant information {#grant-information .unnumbered}
 -----------------

-LMB is supported by a Wellcome Trust Technology Development Grant (grant number 108467/Z/15/Z).
+LMB and CMM are supported by a Wellcome Trust Technology Development Grant (grant number 108441/Z/15/Z).
 LG is supported by the BBSRC Strategic Longer and Larger grant (Award BB/L002817/1).

 Acknowledgements {#acknowledgements .unnumbered}
 ----------------